Colorectal cancer – one of the most common types of cancer

 As with most other types of cancer, there is no known single triggering factor for colorectal cancer.
 Hereditary factors and diet are thought to affect the risk level, while smoking and lifestyles resulting in obesity increase the risk.

-The prognosis for patients with colorectal cancer has improved over the past decade, but the prognosis for survival is still worse than for breast or prostate cancer and is the fourth most common cause of cancer-related deaths.
+The prognosis for patients with colorectal cancer has improved over the past decade, but the prognosis for survival is still worse than for breast or prostate cancer and is the second most common cause of cancer-related deaths.
 The prognosis for survival is, however, very good if it is diagnosed early.
 Health checks involving screening for blood in excrement allow colorectal cancer to be detected at an earlier stage, reducing the mortality rate.
 Late stage patients, when the cancer has spread to other organs (metastases) have a poorer prognosis and a substantially higher mortality rate.
-Only 12% of patients with mCRC are alive five years after diagnosis.
+Only 10% of patients with mCRC are alive five years after diagnosis.